Pepê (footballer, born 1998)

-João Pedro Vilardi Pinto (born 6 January 1998), better known as Pepê, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Grêmio.
+João Pedro Vilardi Pinto (born 6 January 1998), better known as Pepê, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Vitória.

 Career

 Youth

 Pepê joined the youth academy of Flamengo at the age of 10.

 Flamengo

 He made his senior debut with Flamengo in a 2–0 2018 Campeonato Carioca win against Volta Redonda on 17 January 2018, and scored in his debut.

 Pepê scored his first Campeonato Brasileiro Série A goal with a 83rd-minute strike in a 2–0 Flamengo win against Palmeiras on 21 January 2021.

 Portimonense (loan)

 On 14 August 2018, he joined Portimonense on loan for the 2018–19 season.
 He made his professional debut with Portimonense in a 1–1 Primeira Liga tie with Belenenses on 3 November 2018.

 Cuiabá

 On 22 April 2021 Flamengo announced Pepê transfer to Cuiabá two months before the end of his contract, in exchange his former club retains 20% of his economic rights.
 Pepê signed a three-year contract with Cuiabá.